West Coast Swing: History

 The origins of the West Coast Swing are in the Lindy Hop.
 Western swing, country boogie, and, with a smaller audience, jump blues were popular on the West Coast throughout the 1940s and into the 1950s when they were renamed and marketed as rock and roll in 1954.
 Dancers danced "a 'swingier' more smooth and subdued" form of jitterbug to Western swing music.

-Dean Collins, a ballroom dancer who arrived in the Los Angeles area around 1937, was influential in developing the style of swing dance on the West Coast of the United States as both a performer and teacher.
+Dean Collins, a lindy hop dancer who arrived in the Los Angeles area around 1937, was influential in developing the style of swing dance on the West Coast of the United States as both a performer and teacher.
 Collins was humble about his contributions to the style.
 According to one of his former students, a member of his last dance troupe, Collins himself said that he had nothing to do with the West Coast Swing style.

+Lessons in "The New West Coast Swing" were offered at the Arthur Murray Dance Studios in San Bernardino and Riverside, California in December 1948.
+By 1954 West Coast Swing was taught from Southern California to Vancouver B.C. and from Eastern Washington to Hawaii.
+By 1957 the dance had reached as far east as Missouri.

-Laure Haile, an Arthur Murray Dance Studio National Dance Director, documented the unique style of swing dancing in Los Angeles in 1951 using the name "Western Swing" to describe it.
+Laure' Haile, an Arthur Murray Dance Studio National Dance Director, documented the unique style of swing dancing in Los Angeles in 1951 using the name "Western Swing" to describe it.
 Arthur Murray Dance Studios developed a syllabus for West Coast Swing from her notes.
 The Arthur Murray style taught Western Swing beginning from a closed position and the possibility of dancing single, double, or triple rhythm.
 After "Throwout" patterns began with the woman "walking in" and the man doing a "rock step", or step together for counts one and two.
 Although the dance remained basically the same, the Golden State Dance Teachers Association (GSDTA) began teaching from the walk steps, counts 1 and 2.
 It replaced Laure Haile's Coaster Step with an "Anchor Step" around 1961.